AdaCore/training_material/courses/spark_essentials/130_autoactive_proof/05-dealing_with_hard_proofs.rst

 * Equality in SPARK :math:`\neq` logical equality

-* Equality in SPARK on type :ada:`T` is:
+* Equality in SPARK on type :ada:`T` is

   - The user-defined primitive equality if present

-  - The predefined equality otherwise, based on the equality of components:
+  - The predefined equality otherwise, based on the equality of components

     - Using the primitive equality on record subcomponents